ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/06-visualize-iot-with-powerbi.md

 will write a SQL-like query that collects data coming in on the input stream and routes it to the output stream.

 ## Create the Stream Analytics Job
 Open a new browser tab and navigate to [https://manage.windowsazure.com](https://manage.windowsazure.com).
+Login if necessary.
 Click on the __NEW__ icon in the lower-left corner.

 <img src="{{ site.url }}/images/photon_lab07_5.png"/>